Post by Graveyardbride on Jul 22, 2014 10:20:15 GMT -5

 Dillinger and Billie drove to Mooresville, Indiana, arriving at the Dillinger farmhouse April 5.
 The following Sunday, the family held a picnic for kinfolk and friends under the trees near the house and even though local newspaper reporters and many others knew Dillinger was at his father’s home – and some actually attended the gathering – no one advised the authorities.
 The following day, Dillinger and Billie returned to Chicago and shortly thereafter, she was arrested.

-By this time, dozens of FBI agents were tasked with tracking down and capturing, or killing, John Dillinger and they tracked him to a lodge resort in rural Wisconsin.
+By this time, dozens of FBI agents were tasked with tracking down and capturing, or killing, John Dillinger, and following up on a tip, they tracked him to a lodge resort in rural Wisconsin.
 In what became known as the Little Bohemia Shootout, FBI agents, led by Melvin Purvis, surrounded the building and when three men came out, the agents opened fire.
 Two Civilian Conservation Corp employees and a local man were shot and one of the CCC workers, Eugene Boisneau, died.
 The shooting of the three innocent bystanders alerted gang members and they all escaped.
 Following the Little Bohemia fiasco, humorist Will Rogers wrote:

 “Well, they had Dillinger surrounded and was all ready to shoot him when he came out, but another bunch of folks came out ahead, so they just shot them instead.
 Dillinger is going to accidentally get with some innocent bystanders some time, then he will get shot.”